TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4_OCR/doc/project4_desc.md

 ## STAT GR5243 Fall 2018 Applied Data Science
 ### Project 4 Optical Character Recognition (OCR) Post-processing Algorithms Evaluation

-In this project, working in teams, you will evaluate and **compare** a pair of algorithms for **OCR Post-processing**.
+Adapting published algorithms to address a data problem in your project is a common task in practice.
+In this project, working in teams, you will implement, evaluate and **compare** a pair of algorithms for **OCR post-processing**.

 #### Challenge

-**OCR** is a technology that enables you to convert different types of documents, such as scanned paper documents, PDF files or images captured by a digital camera into editable and searchable data.
-The OCR system consists of pre-processing module, word recognition module and post-processing module, which are pipelined together to retrieve a relevant scanned document.
+**OCR** is a technology that enables you to convert different types of documents (e.g., scanned documents, PDF files or images captured by a digital camera) into editable and searchable data.
+An OCR system consists of pre-processing module, word recognition module and post-processing module, which are pipelined together to retrieve a relevant scanned document.

 ![image](ocr_flowchart.png)

-For this project, each team is assigned **a pair of research papers** from the *OCR* literature.
-You will study the papers carefully and implement the algorithms, from scratch, in `R`. **Paper assignments will be posted to a piazza post specific to individual groups**.
-You will also receive a set of 97 text files.
+For this project, each team is assigned **a pair of research papers** from the *OCR post-processing* literature.
+You will study the papers carefully and implement the algorithms, from scratch, in `R`. **Paper assignments will be posted to a piazza post specific to individual teams**.

+You will also receive a set of 97 pairs of text files.
 For each pair, you have a ground-truth text file and a *[Tesseract](https://en.wikipedia.org/wiki/Tesseract_(software))* processed file as the *input* for the task.

 #### Evaluation criteria
-- Readabiity and reproducibility of codes
+- Readabiity and reproducibility of codes;
-- Validity of evaluation (well-defined measures of performance; experiment set up)
+- Validity of evaluation (well-defined measures of performance; well-designed evaluation experiment setup);
-- Presentation and organization (report, github and in-class presentation)
+- Presentation and organization (report, github and in-class presentation).

 *(More details will be posted as grading rubrics in courseoworks/canvas)*